Business people looking out of their office windows

 A changing tax climate

-In an ideal world, if a business has clear and robust processes then it should be able to adapt to this changing landscape and continue to meet its VAT compliance processes.
-Clearly, we operate in the real world, which is not always perfect, so there are questions for businesses to consider when thinking about how they are able to deal with change.
+In an ideal world, if a business has clear and robust processes then it should be able to adapt to this changing landscape and to continue to meet its VAT compliance processes.
+Clearly, we operate in the real world which is not always perfect, so there are questions for businesses to consider when thinking about how they are able to deal with change.

 • Is there a process in place to identify changes in the indirect tax regime that are relevant to the business?
 The change could come from case law, HMRC interpretation or new laws, and could be in the UK or internationally; it could be to the VAT rate due on products or a change to the amount of VAT that can be reclaimed.